Benzema brace as France overrun 10-man Honduras

 The result will go a long way towards helping the 1998 champions banish the ghost of their disastrous campaign in South Africa, when the players mutinied against coach Raymond Domenech and returned home in disgrace.

-It also signalled that Benzema could be one of stars of the tournament.
+It also signaled that Benzema could be one of stars of the tournament.

 The penalty and sending off changed the situation, he said.